SlapOS/slapos/stack/resilient/README.txt

 ---------------------------------
 You can provide sla parameters to each request you make (a lot: for export, import and pbs).

+If you don't provide sla parameters, SlapOS Master will automatically deploy the instances in a different network, one instance per network at most.

 example:
 Here is a small example of parameters you can provide to control the deployment (case of a runner):
 <?xml version='1.0' encoding='utf-8'?>